dustinpfister/blog_posts/_posts/threejs-dae-collada-loader.md

 The dae format seems to work okay thus far, in order to really know what I can do with the collada format I am going to need to look into how to use blender more.
 I am thinking for now I will want to just focus on making simple static models, but there is also looking into how to go about create animations for a dae file also that can then be used in three.js with the Animation mixer.
 However maybe all of that is a matter for a whole other post, for now I just waned to have this kind of getting started type post.

+The alternative to getting into the various extremal file formats is to just make crude yet effective models using just three.js, and javaScript alone.
+This might actually be a decent starting point when it comes to making assets for three.js actually as thus far I find it to be the easiest way to go about making them.
+However there is a draw back to this sort of thing when it comes to making something that can be shared between three.js, blender, and other applications.
+So with that said it makes sense to look into what the options are with external file formats that are fairly open and standard and the Collada format seems to be just that.